Why do shopping centres bring out the Christmas cheer early?

 Recently-released Roy Morgan research forecasts retail spending to exceed $52.7 billion across the Christmas trading period, representing a growth of 2.6 per cent – down from 2.8 per cent the previous year.

-Retail Doctor Group chairman David Kindl says traders battling not only Australia’s stagnant economy but the encroaching reach of online shopping have been compelled to push their strategies forward.
+Retail Doctor Group chair David Kindl says traders battling not only Australia’s stagnant economy but the encroaching reach of online shopping have been compelled to push their strategies forward.

 And shopping centres are echoing this sentiment.